 Can Dogs Eat Banana Peels?

-Although the inside of the fruit is a safe snack for your dog, you should avoid feeding your pet any portion of the banana peels; though they aren’t necessarily toxic, banana peels prove very difficult for dogs to eat and could potentially cause a life-threatening blockage depending on the size of your pet and how much of the peel they have consumed.
-Banana peels can also be a choking hazard to your pet.
-Other banana-related dangers include consuming potentially hazardous levels of potassium and carbohydrates when fed in excess.
+Although the inside of the fruit is a safe snack for your dog, you should avoid feeding your pet any portion of the banana peels; though they aren’t necessarily toxic, banana peels prove very difficult for dogs to digest and could potentially cause a life-threatening blockage depending on the size of your pet and how much of the peel they have consumed.
+Banana peels can also be a choking hazard to your pet if large pieces are swallowed.

 Other Ways to Feed Bananas to Your Dog